Our own capital – Nefco’s Investment Fund

 In 2010, Sweden established the DemoUkraina District Heating Facility managed by Nefco, offering grant financing in combination with soft loans financed by the Nordic Environment Development Fund to support the development and funding of a large number of small environmentally sustainable energy-efficiency demonstration projects within the district heating sector spread across a number of Ukrainian cities.
 Financing is given to municipal district heating utilities with a guarantee from the city.
 Funds are still available under this facility.

 Last year, this initiative was supplemented by the establishment of a new trust fund, the Sweden-Ukraine District Heating Fund for grant financing of project develop and investment grant co-financing for the implementation of a number of larger scale demonstration projects together with loan financing from Nefco’s Investment Fund.
 Aim being to demonstrate ways to use renewable and waste heat sources, ultimately meeting EU’s requirements for efficient district heating in Ukraine.

 In the beginning of 2019, Nefco established a new and larger facility for the Swedish International Development Cooperation Agency (Sida), the Beyond the Grid Fund for Africa (BGFA), to incentivise the development of new private sector business models offering affordable and clean energy access at scale to people living in rural and peri-urban areas in Africa.
 This facility forms part of the ‘Power Africa’ initiative launched by former US President Barack Obama and contributes to the Sustainable Development Goal 7 as well as the Paris Agreement on Climate.
-Market scoping is about to start and a Call for Proposals targeted at Energy Service Providers was launched in October 2020.
+The first Call for Proposals were launched in autumn 2020.

 Accreditations and NEFCO as an implementing agency